To change your logo go to the 'Page Master' under the 'Design' menu

 Rathlin was where the first commercial wireless telegraph link was established in 1898, by Marconi, to Ballycastle.

-And those old enough to remember, will know that Rathlin suddenly became world famous in 1987 when Richard Branson, the only businessman you have ever heard of, managed to crash land his hot air balloon after his record breaking crossing of the Atlantic.
+And those old enough to remember, will know that Rathlin suddenly became world famous in 1987 when Richard Branson, the only businessman you have ever heard of, managed to crash-land his hot air balloon after his record breaking crossing of the Atlantic.

 Why the cardinal buoy in Church Bay?
 It marks the wreck of HMS Drake, a first world war armoured cruiser.
 She was coming back from Atlantic convoy duty when she was torpedoed off the North Irish coast by a German U-boat that got lucky.
-She managed to limp into the bay, hitting a merchant ship on the way, and then get off all her surviving crew before turning over and sinking - only 18 crew were killed.
+She managed to limp into the bay, hitting a merchant ship on the way, and then get off all her surviving crew before turning over and sinking — only 18 crew died.